 Customer service adjectives

-In customer service, your role is heavily reliant on strong communication skills.
-Your resume should highlight your ability to connect well with others, solve their problems and maintain a positive rapport, with words like these:
+In customer service, your role may rely heavily on strong communication skills.
+Your resume allows you to highlight your ability to connect well with others, solve their problems and maintain a positive rapport, with words like these:

-Manufacturing professionals are tasked with managing a fine balance between quality and output.
-Choose adjectives that emphasize your timeliness as well as your attention to detail, such as:
+Manufacturing professionals aim to manage a fine balance between quality and output.
+Choose adjectives that emphasize your timeliness and your attention to detail, such as:

-If you're applying for a creative role, you need to include adjectives that highlight your ability to generate new ideas and provide fresh insights.
+When applying for a creative role, include adjectives that highlight your ability to generate new ideas and provide fresh insights.
 Artists, entertainers, writers and other professionals can use these words for their resumes:

 Productivity is a valuable asset in nearly any role.
-When you want to emphasize your ability to exceed expectations, increase output and work hard, these adjectives will help you craft an effective resume:
+When emphasizing your ability to exceed expectations, increase output and work hard, use these adjectives to help you craft an effective resume:

-Highlight your ability to communicate well with others, whether they are individuals on your team or customers that you serve.
-These adjectives emphasize your ability to speak clearly and assist others effectively:
+Highlight your ability to communicate well with individuals on your team and the customers that you serve.
+These adjectives emphasize your ability to communicate clearly and assist others effectively:

 Benefits of resume adjectives